-Like many of the resorts in the Kootenay Rockies region, Panorama Mountain Village began as a community initiative.
+Like many of the resorts in the Kootenay Rockies region, Panorama Mountain Resort began as a community initiative.

 In this case, however, the end product was planned and developed by professionals with a distinct vision.